sanpii/elephantry-site/content/documentation/quickstart/index.md

 [^3]: Constant time access `O(1)`.

+[^4]: Since elephantry 4.0 the `Structure` trait is splited into 2 traits to
+    extend projection (create a `select … from …` query) to other kinds than relations (table or view) who doesn’t have primary key.

-[^4]: This is particularly useful for not retrieving sensitive data like passwords.
+[^5]: This is particularly useful for not retrieving sensitive data like passwords.

-[^5]: The projection is the list of fields in the SELECT part of the request.
+[^6]: The projection is the list of fields in the SELECT part of the request.

-[^6]: 1 for the employee plus 1 per department, 4 here.
+[^7]: 1 for the employee plus 1 per department, 4 here.
 The time taken by a query isn’t just the time to execute it.
 Every time you should add the network latency plus the time the ORM transforms results in objet.

-[^7]: The relevance of this example is limited because the underlayed driver, libpq, supports only one async query at a time.
+[^8]: The relevance of this example is limited because the underlayed driver, libpq, supports only one async query at a time.